-What: This deceiving line-up of burgers and ice-cream sundaes is perfect for reluctant veggies.
+What: This deceiving line-up of burgers and ice-cream sundaes is perfect for carnivores looking to ditch the meat for National Vegetarian Week.
 Everything on the menu is vegan, so the juicy burgers are actually made from millet, black bean and mushroom – all the taste without having to break your meat-free promises.

 Where: 74-76 Westbourne Grove, W2 5SH

 How much: Farmacy burger, £15.50

 What: Foxlow is celebrating National Vegetarian Week with a standalone meat-free menu available throughout the week.
 Tempting dishes from the starters include carrot hummus with pesto and chilli, while mains see spice-roasted cauliflower with chickpeas and curried aubergine sauce, or sweet-potato dumplings with kale and fried shiitake.